shsagir/play-area-sync/docs/app.md

 #### Trial limits

 The trial App scaling specs are matching a small preset, always enough to get started.
+The trial is NOT a forever-free tier.
 An urgent limitation is, that the trial has a limited lifetime:

 #### Extending the trial